Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/dealing-with-latency.md

 ### Server Side Rewind (also called Lag Compensation)

 Server rewind is a security check on a client driven feature to make sure we stay server authoritative.
 A common usecase is snipers.
 If I aim at an enemy, I'm actually aiming at a ghost representation of that enemy that's RTT/2 ms late.
 If I click its head, the input sent to the server will take another RTT/2 ms to get to the server.
-That's a full RTT to miss my shot and is very frustrating.
+That's a full RTT to miss my shot and is frustrating.
 The solution for this is to use server rewind by "favoring the attacker".
 Psychology 101: it's way more frustrating for an attacker to always miss their shots than for a target to get shot behind a wall once in a while.
 The client sends along with its input a message telling the server "I have hit my target at time t".
 The server when receiving this at time t+RTT/2 will rewind its simulation at time t-RTT, validate the shot and correct the world at the latest time (ie kill the target).
 This allows for the player to feel like the world is consistent (my shots are hitting what they're supposed to hit) while still remaining secure and server authoritative.
 Note: the server rewind of the game's state is done all in the same frame, this is invisible to players.
 This is a server side check that allows validating a client telling you what to do.